You can’t let these 2 points go to waste!

 1. Have a good construction waste management plan.

-But really working through this plan with your waste haulers will help you identify:
+Regardless, working through this plan with your waste haulers will help you identify:

 - what the optimum dumpster placement strategy will be,